 Thank you for offering spiritual accompaniment.
-We are aware just how many people appreciate this ministry and keep you in our prayers.
+We know just how many people value this ministry and keep you in our prayers.
 We do hope you find these pages helpful.
 They provide a resource you can access whenever you want.

-To support continuing development, we hold our annual Spiritual Accompaniers’ Gathering over two days in November.
-In 2026, the dates are 28 and 29 November.
-We will send details to all spiritual accompaniers in the Accompaniers’ Community.
+To support continuing development, we hold our annual Spiritual Accompaniers’ Gathering over two or three days in November at Cliff College

 We offer Quarterly Spiritual Accompanier Resource Evenings, both in person at Whirlow Spirituality Centre and online (see WSC website).
-We will send details of each event to all spiritual accompaniers in the Accompaniers’ Community.
+We will send details of each event to all spiritual accompaniers in the network.

-The Diocesan Resource Centre at Church House, Effingham Street, Rotherham S65 1BL has a wide range of resources.
-So to does Whirlow Grange.
+The Resource Centre at Church House, Effingham Street, Rotherham S65 1BL has a wide range of resources.
+So too does Whirlow Grange.

 Some of our accompaniers have greatly valued online courses from other providers.
 These include: